karenwzhang/Human-Activities-Data-Analysis/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Files:
-Codebook.md: describes the variables, the data, and any transformations or work that I performed to clean up the data
+1.Codebook.md: describes the variables, the data, and any transformations or work that I performed to clean up the data

-run_analysis.R: that performs the following:
+2.run_analysis.R: that performs the following:

     Merges the training and the test sets to create one data set.